Gigaspaces/xap-docs/site/content/xap110net/advanced-installation-scenarios.markdown

 HKCU is supported as well, and is searched before HKLM.
 {{%/info%}}

+####  Environment variable

-Step 4.b **Environment variable:** Create an environment variable named `XapNet_<version>_SettingsPath` which points to the settings file path.
+Create an environment variable named `XapNet_<version>_SettingsPath` which points to the settings file path.
 For example, for that same 10.0 version we would use:

 ```xml
 XapNet_10.0.0.11600_SettingsPath=C:\GigaSpaces\XAP.NET 10.0.0 x64\NET v4.0\Config\Settings.xml
 ```

+####  Application configuration file:

-Step 4.c **Application configuration file**: Use the `XapNetSettingsFile` element to configure the location of the settings file.
+Use the `XapNetSettingsFile` element to configure the location of the settings file.
 For example:

 ```xml
 <configuration>